Apply for Residential

 Applications for Residential are due March 9th.
 Applications for Accelerate are due February 24th.

-A current resident of the state of South Carolina
+Applicants must be a current resident of the State of South Carolina at the time of enrollment.

 Complete a minimum of 10.5 credits before the end of the school year in which you apply, including 7-8 total hours of coursework in the following areas: